Click on the image to go to a 30-minute interview on

 NUTR 4320, 3 credits

-A comprehensive online course offering an exploration of the underlying genetics and physiology of diabetes and clinically relevant issues surrounding diabetes from medical, self management, and prevention perspectives.
+A comprehensive online course that examines the underlying biological mechanisms of diabetes and addresses clinically relevant issues from the perspectives of medical treatment, self-management, and prevention.

 Trends in Diabetes